alfierushby/Snake/README.md

 - Multiple Levels defined by .tmx files
 - Theming via the Options menu
 ## How to install and run the project
-To run the Application :
+To run the Application:

      mvn clean javafx:run -f pom.xml

-To deploy, run:git pushgit
+To deploy, run:

     mvn deploy -f pom.xml